+[11] From the total number of 780 potential interstation paths we have obtained approximately a 50% of reliable measurements for periods between 10 and 20 s.
 Figure 2 shows a record section of Green's functions for interstation paths between station PAB, located near the geometric center of the Iberian Peninsula, and all the other stations (see inset in Figure 2 for location).
-In the record section it is clearly visible the move-out of the Rayleigh-wave arrivals and the dispersive nature of the empirical Green's functions.
+In the record section, the move-out of the Rayleigh-wave arrivals and dispersive nature of the empirical Green's functions are clearly visible.
 It is also worth noting that the causal and acausal signals (arrivals at positive and negative times, respectively) have similar amplitudes, indicating that the sources of ambient noise are well distributed azimuthally.
-In order to measure group velocities we combine the two-sided signals into a single signal, by averaging the causal and acausal parts.

-As mentioned above, the fundamental-mode Rayleigh-wave group velocities are measured using an automatic implementation of FTAN [Bensen et al., 2007].
-Figure 3 shows group velocity measurements obtained for some relevant interstation paths (see inset in Figure 2 for locations).
-Path EPON-PAB, samples exclusively the NW part of the stable Iberian Massif and is characterized by high velocities, above 3.0 km/s, and small dispersion (approximately flat group velocity curve between 10 and 20 s).
+[12] Group velocity measurements are carried out on the "symmetric" signal, which is obtained by averaging the causal and acausal signals.
+Figure 3 shows Rayleigh-wave group velocity measurements obtained using FTAN for some relevant interstation paths (see inset in Figure 2 for locations).
+Path EPON-PAB, samples exclusively the NW part of the stable Iberian Massif and is characterized by high velocities, above 3.0 km/s, and small dispersion.
 In the NE Iberian Peninsula, path EARA-EIBI crosses two sedimentary basins, the Ebro Basin and the Valencia Trough.
+At

+Figure 2.
+Record section of raw (unfiltered) cross correlations of stations in the Iberian Peninsula with respect to station PAB obtained using 4 months of ambient noise data.
+The causal (positive time) and acausal (negative time) arrivals of the Rayleigh wave are clearly visible in all records.
+The inset shows the location of the paths corresponding to the record section shown in this figure (thin gray lines) and of the group velocity measurements shown in Figure 3 (thick black lines).

-At short periods (less than 15 s) low group velocities are caused by sediments that reach thicknesses of up to 4 km in the center of the basins.
+short periods (less than 15 s) low group velocities are caused by thick sediments that reach thicknesses of up to 4 km in the center of the basins.
 For periods longer than 20 s, however, the dispersion curve is characterized by velocities comparable to those in the Iberian Massif.
-This occurs because the long period waves are sampling the lower part of the thin, extended transitional crust and uppermost mantle of the Valencia Trough, which has higher velocities than the surrounding regions.
-The third curve shown in Figure 3 corresponds to the interstation path ESPR-CART that crosses the internal zones of the Betic Cordillera in an E-W direction.
-Usually for mountain ranges with significant igneous or metamorphic cores one should expect high velocities (e.g. as the Sierra Nevada and Peninsular Ranges in Southern California [Shapiro et al., 2005]).
-However, for the Betic Cordillera, the dispersion curve is characterized by low group velocities in the entire period range.
-This anomalous behavior is discussed in the following section.
+The third curve shown in Figure 3 corresponds to the interstation path ESPR-CART that crosses the internal zones of the Betic Cordillera in an E-W direction, and is characterized by low group velocities in the entire period range.